+'''

-$GHG intensity = \frac{\text{total GHG emissions attributable to production (tCO2eq)}}{\text{total production volume (tonnes)}};$
+GHG\ intensity = \frac{\text{total GHG emissions attributable to production (tCO2eq)}}{\text{total production volume (tonnes)}};

+'''

-- (c) report the types of GHG emissions included in the intensity metrics (whether it is Scope 1, Scope 2, or Scope 3); - (d) briefly explain the methodology used for the calculation. - AR 62.
-Examples of denominators chosen for calculation of the GHG intensity metrics may include, but are not limited to: - (a) copper, lithium, nickel, cobalt, aluminium for undertakings in the mining sub-sector;
+- report the types of GHG emissions included in the intensity metrics (whether it is Scope 1, Scope 2, or Scope 3); - (d) briefly explain the methodology used for the calculation. - AR 62.
+Examples of denominators chosen for calculation of the GHG intensity metrics may include, but are not limited to: - (a) copper, lithium, nickel, cobalt, aluminium for undertakings in the mining sub-sector; - (b) peat, calcium carbonate, dolomite, salt for undertakings in the quarrying sub-sector;